-- Pricing: Data Streaming Platforms need to operate with transparent pricing.
+- Pricing: Data Collaboration Platforms need to operate with transparent pricing.
 The goal of the platforms is to make the data ecosystem more trustworthy and to not be an active participant.
 Opacity in the pricing structure only hurts this objective.

-- Product: Customers using a Data Streaming Platform should fully understand how the mechanics of the platform work for themselves as well as their counterparts using the tools.
+- Product: Customers using a Data Collaboration Platform should fully understand how the mechanics of the platform work for themselves as well as their counterparts using the tools.
 Again, trust is paramount in any market and eliminating black boxes as part of the product offering needs to be a priority.

-Data Streaming Platforms were created to give control back to organizations as their data strategies mature.
+Data Collaboration Platforms were created to give control back to organizations as their data strategies mature.
 Empowerment, in the form of allowing customers to act autonomously, is the key to giving that control back.

-It is vital that a Data Streaming Platform not be considered an agent of only buyers or only sellers.
-Data Streaming Platforms are stewards of the broader data ecosystem and need to be a neutral, trusted entity.
+It is vital that a Data Collaboration Platform not be considered an agent of only buyers or only sellers.
+Data Collaboration Platforms are stewards of the broader data ecosystem and need to be a neutral, trusted entity.
 This neutrality includes a balanced set of product features supporting buyers, sellers, consumers, and third-party developers as well as a philosophy of not participating in any form in the buying and selling of data.

-Data Streaming Platforms support across a variety of industries, data types, use-cases, and solutions and are built without making assumptions for how the underlying data usage.
+Data Collaboration Platforms support across a variety of industries, data types, use-cases, and solutions and are built without making assumptions for how the underlying data usage.
 Narrative's approach to creating a generalized solution is to treat different types of data as separate products, called data types, and each data type has an associated schema, sometimes referred to as a data dictionary.

 Narrative defines each schema, and they include both required and optional fields.
 Suppliers' data is normalized into these schemas to treat a single definition of a given data type, making it easier for buyers to work with multiple parties without having to worry about the intricacies of each supplier's file format.